tronprotocol/documentation-en/docs/using_javatron/connecting_to_tron.md

 02:31:33.059 INFO  [DPosMiner] [DB](SnapshotManager.java:315) flush cost:51, create checkpoint cost:49, refresh cost:2
 02:31:33.060 INFO  [DPosMiner] [DB](Manager.java:1492) Generate block 79336 success, trxs:0, pendingCount: 0, rePushCount: 0, postponedCount: 0
 ```
 If no error messages are reported in the node logs, means everything is fine.
-You can also send a http request to determine whether the node has been started, and to view the status of the node: including the node configuration information, the information about the machine where the node is located, the connection status of the node peers, etc.
+You can also send an http request to check whether the node has been started, and to view the status of the node: including the node configuration information, the information about the machine where the node is located, the connection status of the node peers, etc.

 ```
 $ curl http://127.0.0.1:16887/wallet/getnodeinfo